Teddy-bear-123/tmux-ayu/README.md

 For further details, see the documentation in [custom/README.md](custom/README.md)

-Any file added to the custom folder will be preserved when updating catppuccin.
+Any file added to the custom folder will be preserved when updating ayu.

 ## Configuration Examples
 Below are provided a few configurations as examples or starting points.